National Israel in Prophecy

 Although much of what is recorded in tradition and legend about the travels of the apostles must be viewed with some scepticism and some of the accounts may not be true, most of what is recorded in secular history is most likely true.
 Moreover, there is no doubt that the apostles took the Father's good news message to the ten tribes of the House of Israel as they were instructed by Jesus.

 NATIONAL ISRAEL TODAY

 In order to help make the meaning of end-time prophecies more clear, this section contains a list of the nations that contain major concentrations of Israelites.
-Research indicates that the Israelites are among the world's wealthiest nations and occupy the world's choicest real estate, and that God will make very sure that these nations have the Father's good news message proclaimed to them before Christ's return.
+Research indicates that the Israelites are among the world's wealthiest nations and occupy the world's choicest real-estate, and that God will make very sure that these nations have the Father's good news message proclaimed to them before Christ returns.

-Levi = Scattered among other Israelitish nations general: Gen. 49:5-7
+Levi = Scattered among other Israelitish nations: Gen.9:5-7

-Simeon = Scattered among other Israelitish nations general: Gen. 49:5-7
+Simeon = Scattered among other Israelitish nations: Gen.49:5-7

 The most dominant Tribes of Israel today are Ephraim and Manasseh.
 Together these two nations hold most of the world's wealth and military power.

-Although many books have been written concerning who the Ten Tribes of Israel are and where they are located today, we suggest the following books as a good beginning point for any detailed study into this subject.
+Although many books have been written concerning who the Ten Tribes of Israel are and where they are located today, the following books are a good beginning point for any detailed study into this subject.